wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

   can do is elevate their voices and allow them to solve their own problems better.
 There's a lot of research that shows community helps people build resilience and overcome their challenges, help people feel less isolated.

+If you have recommendations for related readings or know of tech job openings related to any of these, please let me know.

 I can understand the argument of the other side saying how expensive it is to give free handouts to everyone, but these are the same free handouts we got,